- Campus: Central Operations

 Some of Chad’s favorites include: Siracha · Neil Gaiman · Star Wars · Stephen Ambrose · Korean Food · The Dresden Files · Netflix · Indie Rock · Doctor Who · Podcasts · All Things Design Related

-Hannah has been known for her sincere desire, at a young age, to live out the meaning of her name “being full of grace & prayer.”
-Childhood highlights include: pet box turtles, traditions of yearly “old timey” family photos, humid summers serving on Kanakuk Kamp staff, and investing in a year of Bible School through Torchbearer Bible Schools International (Bodenseehof & Capernwray Hall).
+Hannah has been known for her sincere desire, at a young age, to live out the meaning of her name “being full of grace and prayer.”
+Childhood highlights include: humid summers serving on Kanakuk Kamp staff, and investing in a year of Bible School through Torchbearer Bible Schools International (Bodenseehof and Capernwray Hall).

 Hannah is a licensed Social Worker.
-Before her time at Colonial Presbyterian as the Foster Adopt Coordinator, her experience included: International Orphan Care (Ukraine, Moldova, Romania); KVC Behavioral Health Care; Children’s Mercy Hospital/PICU.
-She also served as Program Director for Love & Respect Marriage Intensives and National Center for Fathering, Father/Daughter Summit speaking team.
+Before her time at Colonial Presbyterian as Foster Adopt Coordinator, her experience included: International Orphan Care (Ukraine, Moldova, Romania); Foster Care Case Management at KVC Behavioral Health Care; and working at Children’s Mercy Hospital on the PICU floor serving as a family resource support worker.
+Hannah is also a certified TIPS-MAPP instructor.

 Hannah loves children, which is why she has four of her own.
 When she is not refereeing trampoline turns, supervising craft paint projects, or “refining the people skills” of her own little people, she can be found trying to desperately cultivate a green thumb in her flower garden.